bear-ei/bear-ei/README.md

 ### Hi there,I'm Bearei! 👋

-Hi, I'm Bearei!, a self-taught web front-end developer from China 🇨🇳.
+Hi, I'm Bearei!
+I'm an independent developer from China.

 **Languages and Tools:**